 Requests for excused absences for exams or quizzes must be made in writing to the course director.
 At that point, the course director will decide if the absence is excused or unexcused.
-If the absence is unexcused the student receives a 0% onthat exam.
+If the absence is unexcused the student receives no points (0) on that exam.

 Exams or quizzes for students with excused absences will be made up at the earliest opportunity in which the student and the course director are able to reschedule the exam.
-Make-up exams or quizzes will cover the same content but may differ in structure.
-If final course grades are submitted to the registrar prior to the date of the make-up exam, the student willreceive a grade of "Incomplete" (I).
+If final course grades are submitted to the registrar prior to the date of the make- up exam, the student will receive a grade of "In Progress" (IP).
 Once the student takes the make-up exam, the final course grade will be calculated and submitted to the registrar.
-At that point, the "Incomplete" grade will be changed to the grade the student achieved in the course.
+At that point, the "In Progress" grade will be changed to the grade the student achieved in the course.